Integrations

 • Implementation: Website owners can integrate Consent Mode to handle user consent for cookies used by Google Ad Manager.

-• Integration: The framework seamlessly works with Ad Manager and other Google products, adapting reporting and data collection practices based on consent preferences.
+• Integration: The framework works with Ad Manager and other Google products, adapting reporting and data collection practices based on consent preferences.

-• Functionality: When consent is not given, Consent Mode can be setup to allow cookieless tracking that uses anonymous or aggregated data, allowing for consent based data gaps to be filled using that cookieless data coupled with machine learning.
+• Functionality: When consent is not given, Consent Mode can be set up to allow cookieless tracking that uses anonymous or aggregated data, allowing for consent-based data gaps to be filled using that cookieless data coupled with machine learning.

 • Benefits: This approach helps balance privacy requirements with effective advertising and analytics, providing flexibility in managing user consent.